by Christine Lorraine Morgan ~ June 23, 2020

 The interior of St. Michael’s was gorgeous, on par with the ornate design and architecture of the exterior, which is displayed on the postcard depicting what the church once looked like (see above).

-Area resident Susan Latimer Donahue explains, “My uncle, Msgr.
+Area resident Susan Latimer Donahue explained, “My uncle, Msgr.
 Latimer, was the pastor when the fire happened…It was caused by a boiler that overheated.”

 “Needless to say it was a very terrifying and sad night.
 I was 8 years old at the time,” Walker added.